DNXLabs/terraform-aws-ecs-app-nlb/README.md

 # terraform-aws-ecs-app-nlb

-Terraform-aws-ecs-app-nlb is an AWS ECS Application Module for Networking LoadBalance Application setup on ECS
+Terraform-aws-ecs-app-nlb is an AWS ECS Application Module that creates a Networking LoadBalance Application setup on ECS

 This module is designed to be used with `DNXLabs/terraform-aws-ecs` (https://github.com/DNXLabs/terraform-aws-ecs).